monika-osiak/cv-maker/README.md

 python3 generate.py
 ```

-This simple script will generate for you HTML and PDF files with your CV, based on data stored in `data` folder.
+This simple script will generate for you HTML and PDF files with your CV, based on data stored in `data` directory.